Exercise Intuitively: Listen to your body and do what makes you feel good

 Are you willing to do an experiment to help you feel better about your body and physical health?
 We want to challenge you to try something new in the hopes of building new skills for your toolbox.

-What have you learned as a result of listening to new perspectives and engaging in new practices related to your physical health?
-Submit your reflection to receive your free giveaway and be entered into the raffle!
+What have you learned as a result of listening and engaging in new activities related to your body and physical health?

 Let's Talk More...